-Geordi knew he could stop the ship before they reached the asteroids, but not while this bomb was onboard the ship.
+Geordi knew he could stop the ship before they reached the asteroids, but not while this bomb was on board the ship.
 The moment they tried to stop the bomb would go off.
 He smiled; Worf’s plan might actually work.
 “Somebody get me a plasma cutter and a small portable generator.
 We’re going to have to keep power to the circuits if this is going to work.”

-“You know, by now I’m sure they know that you plan to use Hanger Bay 4 to make your escape,” Deanna said to keep the man talking to her.
-She knew that if they reach the hanger she was dead even if he did not kill her.
+“You know, by now I'm sure they know that you plan to use Hanger Bay 4 to make your escape,” Deanna said to keep the man talking to her.
+She knew that if they reach the hanger, she was dead even if he did not kill her.

 “So what?
-You don’t know anything about Tro Bin Ten’s warriors.
-We are very hard to kill.
-You could chop our arms off and we could still keep fighting.
-A bullet through the heart wouldn’t even slow us down.
-We don’t need either of our two hearts to keep on fighting, and if we survived, it all grows back.
+You don't know anything about Tro Bin Ten's warriors.
+We are tough to kill.
+You could chop our arms off, and we could still keep fighting.
+A bullet through the heart wouldn't even slow us down.
+We don't need either of our two hearts to keep on fighting, and if we survived, it all grows back.
 The fourth generation that Tro Bin Ten made was even better at taking punishment and surviving than all the previous generations combined.
 You almost have to cut them into little pieces to kill one of them.”

 “So why do you want the Prime Minister dead.
 What did he do to you?”

 “Why do any of us want to kill him?
 Revenge.
 We want to pay them all back for what they did to us.
 With Shala Te Ar dead, we win.
-What little government that we have on our world will collapse and we are free to take back what they took from us.”
+What little government that we have on our world will collapse and we will be free to take back what they took from us.”

 “What do you think will happen then?
 What makes you any different from Shala Te Ar or any of the others?
 The only thing that will happen is more innocent people will die.”

 “There are no innocent people!
 They are all guilty for what they did to us.
 We will have our revenge.”
-Talking to Deanna he didn’t see the door was blocked open until it was too late.
+Talking to Deanna, he didn't see the door was blocked open until it was too late.
 The man that flew through the door tackled him knocking him to the floor.

 Davack quickly regained his feet.
-He grabbed Deanna’s hand and ran down the hallway with her a little ways before turning back.
+He grabbed Deanna's hand and ran down the hallway with her a little ways before turning back.
 The other man got up slowly.
 “That was pretty good,” he said.
 “I never felt you coming.
-Deanna is this a telepathic boyfriend of yours?
+Deanna, is this a telepathic boyfriend of yours?
 At least tell me your name before I kill you.”

-“I’m Davack and you’ll find that I am harder to kill than you think.
+“I'm Davack, and you'll find that I am harder to kill than you think.
 Tell me your name so at least I know who it is that is trying to kill me.”

 “I’m Tala Ion Ten, third generation Tro Bin Ten warrior not that it means anything to you.”

-“You’re right, it means nothing to me,” Davack said as he walked slowly back toward Tala Ion Ten.
+“You're right; it means nothing to me,” Davack said as he slowly strolled back toward Tala Ion Ten.
 “You have placed the lives of my friends in danger; I cannot let this go on.
 You would kill a thousand people just to kill one man; a man that you could have killed a dozen times over before now.
 No true Tro Bin Ten warrior would do such a thing.”

 “I have my reasons for killing him this way.”
 Tala Ion Ten swung his knife at Davack.
 Davack danced out of the way easily as Tala Ion Ten pressed his attack.
 A quick flurry of jabs by Davack made Tala Ion Ten stop and think.
 “You’re better than what I would give you credit for,” he said waiting for an opening in Davack’s defenses.
 Tala Ion Ten suddenly lunged at Davack with his knife he was both rewarded and disappointed.
 He cut Davack, slashing through his shirt, cutting a long gash in his side and across his stomach.
-Davack reached down grabbing Tala Ion Ten’s hand twisting it he heard bones break as he wrenched the knife free from Tala Ion Ten’s hand.
+Davack reached down and grabbed Tala Ion Ten’s hand and twisted it until he heard bones break as he wrenched the knife free from Tala Ion Ten’s hand.